HIP-1137: Block Node discoverabilty via on chain registry

 * NOT supply both values for the same endpoint.<br/>

-* This list MUST NOT be empty.<br/>
+* This list MAY be empty.<br/>

 * This list MUST NOT contain more than `10` entries.